 Genetic mechanism

-• Ordinary blue eyes: mainly because of the reduction of iris pigment, the scattering of light in the iris produces blue.
-Still, it does not have the special fiber structure or silver-white reflection of ice blue eyes.
+- Ordinary blue eyes: mainly because of the reduction of iris pigment, the scattering of light in the iris produces blue.
+Still, it does not have the distinctive fiber structure or the silver-white reflection of ice-blue eyes.

 Base makeup selection

-Choose a clear, natural base makeup, avoid a heavy powdery feeling, and let the ice blue eyes become the focus.
-You can use a light foundation with a slightly shiny feeling to create a smooth skin texture like ice.
+Choose a clear, natural base makeup, avoid a heavy, powdery feel, and let the ice blue eyes become the focus.
+You can use a light foundation with a slightly shiny finish to create a smooth, icy skin texture.

 Eyeshadow color recommendation

-• Pearlescent or metallic eyeshadow: Silver or ice blue eyeshadow with delicate glitter can increase the crystal feeling and make ice blue eyes shine more.
+- Pearlescent or metallic eyeshadow: Silver or ice blue with delicate glitter can enhance the crystal effect and make ice blue eyes shine even more.

-• Nude and light brown: If you want a natural daily makeup, choose light nude and light brown as the blending color, which can gently set off the eye color.
+- Nude and light brown: If you want to create a natural, everyday makeup look, choose light nude and light brown shades as your blending colors to softly enhance your eye color.

-• The lower eyeliner can be lightly drawn with a silver gray or light blue eyeliner to add depth to the eyes.
+- You can lightly outline the lower lash line with a silver-gray or light blue eyeliner pencil to add depth to the eyes.

-• Choose dark brown or gray mascara, avoid too thick black, and maintain a natural and soft layering.
+- Choose dark brown or gray mascara, avoiding overly intense black, and maintain a natural, soft look.

-• Naturally curled eyelashes can enhance the brightness of the eyes, and thin false eyelashes are more suitable.
+- Naturally curled eyelashes can brighten the eyes, so delicate false eyelashes are more suitable.

-• It is recommended to use cool tones for eyebrow color, such as light brown or gray brown, and avoid warm tones for eyebrow color, so as not to conflict with the cold feeling of ice blue eyes.
+- It is recommended to use cool-toned eyebrow colors, such as light brown or gray-brown, and avoid warm-toned eyebrow colors to prevent clashing with the cool tone of ice-blue eyes.

-• Lip color should be light pink, nude pink, coral pink, or cool red with shimmer, and avoid too strong or warm lipstick to maintain the overall cool style.
+- For lip color, choose light pink, nude pink, coral pink, or a cool red with a pearly finish.
+Avoid using lipsticks that are too dark or too warm to maintain a cool-toned overall style.